3 THINGS BUSINESS OWNERS MUST DO TO THRIVE AFTER LOCKDOWN

 Just because you aren’t in a position to generate as many sales as you were before lockdown measures were put in place doesn’t mean you should give up on your marketing altogether.
 While it would be nice to take a break and put everything on hold, that approach is simply not practical in the world of increased competition and decreased consumer attention spans.
 Putting all marketing on hold is highly likely to result in decreased brand awareness in your market and if you are not maintaining awareness during this lockdown period you have a competitor who is.
 What you must do is pivot your marketing away from generating leads and toward raising awareness of your brand.

 There are many ways to maintain awareness during this time.
 Simply posting on social media, keeping your followers updated on your situation and engaging with customers is enough to keep your business on consumers radars.
 However, the most important thing you can do just now and the most effective way of maintaining awareness is to provide value.
 Ask yourself what assets you have as a business that people may need at this trying time and simply provide it to them.
-We go into this deeper in our blog “What can you do for free”
+We go into this deeper in our “What can you do for free” blog post.

 3) CREATE A PLAN